Richard Holmes (military historian)

-Edward Richard Holmes, CBE, TD, JP, VR (29 March 1946 – 30 April 2011), known as Richard Holmes, was a British military historian.
+Edward Richard Holmes, CBE, TD, VR, JP (29 March 1946 – 30 April 2011), known as Richard Holmes, was a British military historian.
 He was co-director of Cranfield University's Security and Resilience Group from 1989 to 2009 and became Professor of Military and Security Studies at Cranfield in 1995.

 Early life and education

-Holmes was educated at Forest School, Walthamstow, Emmanuel College, Cambridge, Northern Illinois University, and the University of Reading, where he was awarded a PhD in 1975.
+Holmes was educated at Forest School, Walthamstow; Emmanuel College, Cambridge; Northern Illinois University; and the University of Reading, where he was awarded a PhD in 1975.

 Military career

 In 1964, he enlisted in the Territorial Army, the volunteer reserve of the British Army.
 Two years later he received a commission as a second lieutenant with the Territorial Army, and was promoted to lieutenant on 17 June 1968.
 He was promoted to acting captain in 1972, substantive captain in 1973, acting major in 1978 and substantive major in 1980.
 In 1979, he was awarded the Territorial Decoration.

 Holmes was promoted to lieutenant-colonel in 1986, whereupon he transferred to and took command of the 2nd Battalion, The Wessex Regiment (Volunteers), filling the appointment until 1988.
 In the 1988 Queen's Birthday Honours, he was appointed Officer of the Order of the British Empire (OBE) (Military Division).
 He was promoted to colonel on 29 January 1989.
 In June 1991, he was appointed aide-de-camp to the Queen, holding the post until February 1997.

 In January 1994, he was appointed Honorary Colonel of the Southampton University Officer Training Corps, and that February he was appointed brigadier of the Territorial Army at Headquarters Land Command.

 In 1995, he became Professor of Military and Security Studies at Cranfield University.
 From 1997 until his retirement in 2000, Holmes was Director General, Reserve Forces and Cadets, the Army's senior reservist.
 In the 1998 New Year Honours, he was promoted to Commander of the Order of the British Empire (CBE) (Military Division).

 From September 1999 to 1 February 2007, he was Colonel of the Regiment of the Princess of Wales's Royal Regiment (successor to The Queen's and Royal Hampshire Regiments).
 On 19 September 2000, he was awarded the Volunteer Reserves Service Medal.